1 November 2023

 Variable mortgage rates

 The market has a number of variable rates available.
-Each type has its own unique features, so choosing the most suitable one for you depends on your budget and lifestyle.
+Each type has its own features, so choosing the most suitable one for you depends on your budget and lifestyle.

 1. Standard variable rates

-2. Tracker rates
+2. Capped rates

 A capped rate refers to a limit set on how much the variable rate can increase for a predetermined amount of time.
 It can rise, but the cap cannot go above the set limit.

-4. Discounted rates
+3. Discounted rates

 A discounted rate refers to a discount off the lender’s standard variable rate for an agreed amount of time.
 Usually, this discount is set to a short amount of time of the loan, between two and three years, after which the customer could switch over to a fixed or standard variable rate.